Legal

 Waste Disposal Tracking

-Licensed landfills and asbestos disposal facilities are required to track and report asbestos waste received.
-If asbestos appears at an unlicensed or non-asbestos waste facility, the EPA investigates the source.
-Many illegal removals are discovered this way when asbestos shows up at the wrong disposal site.
+Licensed landfills and designated disposal facilities are required to track and report ACM waste received.
+If the material appears at an unlicensed or non-designated waste facility, the EPA investigates the source.
+Many illegal removals are discovered this way when ACM shows up at the wrong disposal site.

 Criminal Referrals to the Department of Justice

 When EPA investigation uncovers evidence of intentional or reckless violations, the case is referred to the DOJ for criminal prosecution.
-Federal prosecutors have specialized environmental crime units dedicated to asbestos cases.
+Federal prosecutors have specialized environmental crime units dedicated to these environmental cases.

 What Recent Criminal Cases Show the Trend?

-A landmark December 2025 prosecution illustrates the aggressive enforcement posture: a nursing home administrator and demolition contractor were charged with federal crimes after workers were exposed to asbestos during unauthorized removal of floor tiles and pipe insulation.
+A landmark December 2025 prosecution illustrates the aggressive enforcement posture: a nursing home administrator and demolition contractor were charged with federal crimes after workers were exposed to the mineral during unauthorized removal of floor tiles and pipe insulation.
 The investigation revealed:

-The defendants faced charges of conspiracy, Clean Air Act violations, and making false statements to the EPA.
-The nursing home administrator received a three-year prison sentence; the contractor received two years.3 This case exemplifies the trend: prosecutors are targeting not just "bad actors" but ordinary property owners who cut corners.
+The defendants faced charges of conspiracy to impede the EPA and OSHA, Clean Air Act violations, and making false statements.
+Each defendant faces up to five years imprisonment per count and fines up to $250,000.3 This case exemplifies the trend: prosecutors are targeting not just "bad actors" but ordinary property owners and facility administrators who cut corners.

 How Does Illegal Asbestos Removal Affect Mesothelioma Victims?